biolab/orange3-educational/doc/widgets/gradientdescent.rst

 Description
 -----------

-This widget shows steps of `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`__ for logistic regression step by step.
+This widget shows steps of `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`__ for a logistic and linear regression step by step.
 Gradient descent is demonstrated on two attributes that are selected by user.

 Gradient descent is performed on logistic regression if class in data set is discrete and linear regression if class is continuous.